XujunNoahWang/quote-card/README.md

 ### 📁 Import/Export Features
 - **Export to JSON** - Download all your quotes as a timestamped JSON file
+- **Cloud Storage Integration** - Save backups to Google Drive, iCloud, OneDrive, Dropbox
+- **Cross-Device Sync** - Access your quotes on any device by importing from cloud storage
 - **Import from JSON** - Upload and restore quotes from backup files
 - **Data validation** - Smart validation ensures only valid quotes are imported
 - **Backup safety** - Confirmation dialogs prevent accidental data loss